$ oc get managedclusters local-cluster

 https://console-openshift-console.apps.<hosted_cluster_namespace>.<base_domain>

-On the agent platform, you can create heterogeneous node pools so that your clusters can run diverse machine types, such as x86_64
+You can create heterogeneous node pools on the agent platform.
+The platform enables clusters to run diverse machine types, such as x86_64

 or ppc64le